-Perform complex treatments such as proprioceptive neuromuscular facilitation, muscle re-education, bulbar treatment and use of plaster splints for positioning a body member.
+Perform complex treatments such as proprioceptive neuromuscular facilitation, muscle re-education.

 Confer with physicians regarding evaluation, treatment and progress of patients and expresses judgments upon which physicians base decisions to improve the patient's function using a wide variety of surgical or bracing procedures.

 Advise allied health personnel, teachers and families regarding patients' progress and discharge plans.
 Participates on an interdisciplinary team and reports on assigned patientsâ™ condition and progress.